S-2632

 Plain Language

-Carriers and utilization review organizations must ensure that AI tools used in utilization review do not discriminate — directly or indirectly — against any insured in violation of state or federal antidiscrimination law, including Massachusetts Chapter 151B.
-The tools must also be applied fairly and equitably, in accordance with applicable state and federal agency regulations and guidance.
-This is both a non-discrimination obligation and a fairness standard that applies on an ongoing basis.
+Carriers and utilization review organizations must ensure that AI tools used in utilization review do not discriminate directly or indirectly against any insured in violation of state or federal law, including Massachusetts anti-discrimination law (Chapter 151B).
+The tools must also be applied fairly and equitably, consistent with applicable state and federal agency regulations and guidance.
+This imposes both a non-discrimination obligation and an affirmative fairness standard, though it does not specify testing methodology or audit requirements.

 Statutory Text